kiranrajput24/Private-Projects-N-Notes/JavaScript/Core Javascript/Notes/RunTime Environment/Runtime/EventLoop-callBackQueue/EventLoop-callBackQueue.md

 ##### asynchronous code goes to web apis
-##### when asynchronous code complete assign task {like setTimeout()} or match satisfied condition {like respond receive or user click} than that code push to callback queue
+##### when asynchronous code complete assigned task {like setTimeout()} or match satisfied condition {like respond receive or user click} then that code push to callback queue

-note : promise and event callback has higher priority than other. they goes to microtask queue that run push to stack first and other goes to callback
+note : promise and event callback has higher priority then other. they goes to microtask queue that run push to stack first and other goes to callback

 # Event loop

-##### Its job is to look at stack and task queue or callback queue continuously. when stack is empty than take first thing from callback queue and push to stack.
+##### Its job is to look at stack and task queue or callback queue continuously. when stack is empty then take first thing from callback queue and push to stack.
 example --> http request, event, setTimeout()

 setTimeout() --> not guarantee to run code in given time that is minimum time to get executed.